-A revision of method version 4.0 has been done to make extensions of the method as well as some improvements and corrections, which has resulted in version 5.0 covered by this report.
+A revision of the method version 4.0 has been made to make extensions and improvements of the method, which has resulted in version 5.0 of 28.05.
+In retrospect, it was revealed a need for certain clarifications and corrections to version 5.1 as this version concerns.